connorkuehl/wxr/README.md

 Package wxr provides utilities for deserializing the WXR file itself into a convenient struct.

-Binary cmd/wxrto utilizes this module to convert WordPress E(x)tended RSS files into a static site.
+Command cmd/wxrto utilizes this module to convert WordPress E(x)tended RSS files into a static site.
 See its README.md for more information.